This post has been minimally edited to reflect 2017 information.

 Having witnessed many years of Move-In days, the Daily Deac has some tips to help make Move-In a more enjoyable process for all.
 This is by no means a comprehensive list – use only the parts that make sense for your family.

-Be patient – with 1,200+ new students moving in on the same day, there could be times where you have to wait in line.
-It might be in the car driving to your student’s residence hall, at the Campus Fair in Benson to pick up ID cards and keys, or even to get lunch.
+Be patient – with 1,300+ new students moving in on the same day, there could be times where you have to wait in line.
+It might be in the car driving to your student’s residence hall, at the Campus Services and Information Fair in Benson to pick up ID cards and keys, or even to get lunch.
 Know that you have all day to accomplish things, and don’t fret about a wait.

 Stay hydrated – if it is warm and sunny outside and you are helping move in all your student’s possessions, you might get overheated.
 There are drink stations outside all the residence halls.
 Please stay hydrated.
 Ask for help from any staff member if you feel unwell.